sgmurphy/wordpress-plugins/ithemes-sync/readme.txt

 Got more questions?
 [Contact us!](https://solidwp.com/contact.)

 == Changelog ==

+= 3.2.1 =
+* New: Introduce streamline connection flow to Solid Central from the settings screen.

 = 3.2.0 =
 * New: Connecting to your WordPress site from Solid Central has gotten simpler thanks to the new Application Password based authorization flow.